Shubhamb7/whatsapp-bulk-message-bot/README.md

 #### Prerequisites :

-* adjust the regex expression accourding to country.
+* adjust the regex expression according to country.
 The pattern is set to 10 digits.
 * install Mozilla Firefox
 * install Python3